 Research Interests: Chinese literature and history

-Research Interests: Chinese Digital media and queer studies
+Research Interests: Chinese gender and queer history from late-imperial to Mao-era China.

 Research Interests: New generation migrant workers in urban China; Chinese subculture as a form of identity construction and resistance